Skip to main content

 Source

-Load and validate a key exists and is not revoked.
+Load and validate a key exists, is not revoked, and is not expired.

 Returns the key if valid, or an error if: